qmacro/managed-associations-in-cap/flow.md

 SERVER: No change.

-## Relate each of the Books and Authors entities to the new link entity
+## 14 Relate each of the Books and Authors entities to the new link entity

+Branch: `14-relate-each-of-the-books-and-authors-entities-to-the-new-link-entity`.

 Think of the link entity as a central "plumbing" facility, that just has a list of (in this case) pairs of numeric author and book IDs, linking authors and books.
 Then, from either side, we need to links the `Books` entity and `Authors` entity to that central plumbing facility, i.e. the link entity.